Understanding the Anatomy of a Tire

 • Cost effective options for older or lightweight equipment

-• Not for everyday tillage/production
+• Not recommended for everyday tillage or production

 Radial tires – dependable fuel economy